-The AR Doodle feature seems like fun, as you can see in the above video demo.
-But it helps if you're at least a decent artist if you want to get the most out of it.
+The AR Doodle feature is cute and yields silly results, as you can see in the above demo.
+Ultimately, though, it's one of those passing fads that wears thin pretty quickly.
+And while it's technically impressive, you'll have to be at least a decent artist if you want to get the most out of AR Doodle.

 Samsung decided to use the same camera sensors on the Galaxy Note 10 as on the Galaxy S10, which means you should not expect a leap in performance when taking still shots.

-The back of the phone houses a triple-camera setup that includes a wide-angle 12MP shooter, an ultra-wide camera that takes 123-degree pics, and a 12MP telephoto lens that’s limited to a 2x optical zoom.
+The back of the phone houses a triple-camera setup that includes a wide-angle 12MP shooter, an ultra-wide camera that takes 123-degree pics, and a 12MP telephoto lens that handles bokeh-effect portraits and offers 2x optical zoom.
 I say limited because phones like the Huawei P30 Pro already offer a 5x optical zoom using clever prism technology.
 The Galaxy Note 10 Plus offers a fourth sensor, a VGA depth camera that’s optimized for taking bokeh shots and better depth effects.

-Where Samsung hopes the Galaxy Note 10 stands out is with its video prowess.
-The phone sports a Live Focus mode for video, which lets you blur out the background or add special effects — like colorizing just the subject while keeping the background black and white.
-We tried this out and it worked pretty well.
-We did not get to try the new Zoom-in mic feature, which can help minimize background sound so that, with a tap, you can focus just on the person you identify.
+Where Samsung hopes the Note 10 stands out is with its video prowess.
+The phone sports a Live Focus mode for video, which lets you blur the background and add special effects — like colorizing only the subject while keeping the background black and white.

-The Galaxy Note 10 should be one of the fastest Android phones around when it launches, but it may not hold the title for long.
+The Galaxy Note 10 is one of the fastest Android phones, but it may not hold the title for long.
 That’s because this phone is powered by Qualcomm’s Snapdragon 855 CPU, and not the 855+ processor that’s coming to other handsets like the Asus ROG 2 Phone, promising higher clock speeds.

 MORE: Best Smartphones of 2019